Skip to Content

 Stanton Moor toddler walk

 Walking with a toddler involves a bucket load of patience from the parents, but if you start them hiking young, they will be hiking up Kinder Scout before your know it!
-Our toddlers and pre-schooler walks are all less than 3km, are relatively flat, and offer lots of variety.
+These walks are all less than 3km, relatively flat, and offer lots of variety.

 Monsal Trail cycle with kids